 Not much to be said about this North Shore library.
 The picture isn't that great, and comparing it to the Google street view allows me to conclude that it may or may not be the same building seen here.

 Caption: First Presbyterian Church and Golconda Public Library

 Curt Teich waxes more poetic about the church, but does state that the library was a gift to the city by the late Chas.
 Rauchfuss in memory of his wife and mother.

 Originally misidentified as the Hampshire, Ill.
 Fire and Ambulance District.
 Why books would be in the window of the fire and ambulance HQ, I don't know.

 We in the know identify it as the Ella Johnson Memorial Library.
-I believe its current home is in a repurposed bowling alley and grill.
+I believe its current home is in a repurposed implement showroom.